 Wontons originated from Northern China but the filling varies from region to region.
 I’ve stuck with the most common winner of juicy ground pork and seasoned it with plenty of aromatics.
-The filling is soooo flavorful, I could eat it with a spoon.
+The filling is soooo flavorful, I could eat it with a spoon and SO good, I’ve adapted it slightly to use in my homemade Potstickers recipe.
 If you want to taste the filling before it’s been wrapped, you can microwave a little bit to sample – addicting I tell you – and even more tantalizing when its wrapped in a tender wonton and cooked in seasoned broth.

 For this Wonton Soup recipe, we are going to stuff our Wontons with:

 - garlic cloves